atharvak8296/Snake-Water-Gun-Game/README.md

-# Snake-Water-Gun-Game
+# Snake Water Gun Game
-A simple Python game using random module
+A simple Python game that works like rock-paper-scissors.
+Run in terminal using `python game.py`.